-Your LSE100 mark will be based on two summative assessments: one individual written assessment (50 per cent) and one group research project (50 per cent) that you will submit and present as a team.
+Your LSE100 mark will be based on two summative assessments: one individual written assessment (50%) and one group research project (50%) that you will submit and present as a team.
 Your final mark in LSE100 will be included with your other first year marks and, if it is one of your six best marks, will count towards your overall first year average.

-Chat with the LSE100 team

-We have a team answering your enquiries from 9am to 5pm, Monday to Friday.
+Chat with the LSE100 team We have a team answering your enquiries from 9am to 5pm, Monday to Friday.
 Email us and we will be happy to help answer any questions you may have about LSE100 - get in touch at LSE100@lse.ac.uk or visit the LSE100 Course Office in KSW 4.10.

-We're online, on Moodle, on the Student Hub, and on the fourth floor of 20 Kingsway (KSW).
-To find out more about LSE100, check out Ise.ac.uk/LSE100 and follow us on Twitter @TheLSECourse.
+We're online, on LinkedIn, on Moodle and on the fourth floor of 20 Kingsway (KSW).
+To find out more about LSE100, check out Ise.ac.uk/LSE100 and follow us on X @TheLSECourse, and Student Hub.
 LSE Campus